rufus-stone/hamarr/README.md

 ### CMake FetchContent

 Another simple method is to use CMake's FetchContent module.
-This will also take care of fetching the spdlog dependency for you, so it does not matter if you have [spdlog](https://github.com/gabime/spdlog) installed on your system or not (although currently you still need the OpenSSL headers to already be installed).
 For example:

 ```cmake
 cmake_minimum_required(VERSION 3.15)